 Alternatively, if you’re keen to sample the Buddhist life, you can reserve a space at the Daihonbo of Yakuoin temple and try shojin ryouri: traditional vegetarian Buddhist cuisine.
 Reservations are required and unfortunately can only be made in Japanese, but this is well worth the effort if you can manage it.

-Since the mountain has been a sacred site for over 1000 years, it is no surprise that there are plenty of festivals held here throughout the year.
+Since the mountain has been a sacred site for over 1000 years, it is no surprise that there are plenty of festivals held here throughout the year (in normal times, anyway).
 While the mountain is great on a regular day, these events can add a whole new dimension (but also a whole lot of people, so keep that in mind if you prefer peace and quiet).

 Geikosai New Years Festival | January 1st